VNG-Realisatie/nlx/README.md

 When a git tag is pushed, GitLab builds and deploys it to the test and staging environments.

+## Live environments

+There are multiple live environments for NLX

+- `test`: deployed with a new version on master was build
+- `acc`: deployed when a version tag (git tag) was build
+- `demo`: manually deployed, only version tagged releases should be deployed to demo

 ## License

 Copyright © VNG Realisatie 2017